Javi-CD/inventory_crud/README.md

 python -m unittest tests.ui.stats_panel_test
 ```
 ## DOC 📖
-<a href=https://github.com/Javi-CD/inventory_crud/tree/develop/doc >Documentation</a>
+⇨ <a href=https://github.com/Javi-CD/inventory_crud/tree/develop/doc >Documentation</a>

 ## License ©️
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the ``MIT License`` - see the LICENSE file for details.